-The man-environment interaction: Humans as hunter-gatherers; Industrial revolution and its impact on the environment, Papulation growth and natural resource exploitation.
-The Club of Rome- Limits in Growth; UN Conference on Human Environment 1972; World Commission on Environment and Development and the concept of management; Rio Summit and subsequers international efforts.
+The man-environment interaction: Humans as hunter-gatherers; Industrial revolution and its impact on the environment; Population growth and natural resource exploitation.
+The Club of Rome- Limits to Growth; UN Conference on Human Environment 1972; World Commission on Environment and Development and the concept of sustainable development; Rio Summit and subsequent international efforts.